Rare Louis XVI period portico clock by Jacques-Claude-Martin ROCQUET

 Overall dimensions: W: 13in, D: 4,3in, H: 20,9in.

-Condition Report: In good overall condition.
+Condition report: In good condition.
 Minor cracks on the dial between 9 and 10 o'clock.
 The mechanism has been cleaned, serviced and is in working order.

 Jacques-Claude-Martin ROCQUET

 A watchmaker of remarkable qualities, he inherited an artistic entrepreneurial spirit from his family.
 Indeed, we know that his father worked as a painter and designer of fabrics and costumes alongside artists such as François Boucher at the Menus Plaisirs du Roi, while one of his ancestors built a chapel for the Medici family.
-His work was noticed by the Court and even today, the Mobilier National owns one of his clocks, called "Troubadour" from the Restoration period.
+His work was noticed by the Court, and the Mobilier National still owns one of his Restoration-era "Troubadour" clocks.

 Documentation: